Disease Guide ·Entropion ·2026

 Entropion in Cats - symptoms, vet costs & insurance

-Entropion surgery costs $500-$1,500 per eye — and without it, the eyelid keeps scratching the cornea.
-The eyelid rolls inward, pressing eyelashes and fur against the eye's surface.
-Every blink is like sandpaper on the cornea.
-Left untreated, it causes chronic pain, corneal ulcers, scarring, and potentially blindness.
-Flat-faced breeds are most commonly affected because of how their skull shape distorts the eyelid anatomy.
+Entropion surgery costs $500-$1,500 per eye.
+The eyelid rolls inward, pressing eyelashes and fur against the cornea.
+Without treatment, it causes chronic pain, corneal ulcers, scarring, and potentially blindness.
+Flat-faced breeds are most commonly affected because their skull shape distorts eyelid anatomy.

 Entropion - vet costs and insurance